radicle-dev/radicle.xyz/_guides/seeder.md

 Address*.
 This is a combination of your Node ID and your node's external address.

-If you've configured an external address, simply entering `rad self --address` will output your node address.
+If you've configured one or more external addresses, simply entering the following command will output your node addresses:

-    rad self --address
+    rad node config --addresses

 Share this with others, and they will be able to connect to your node using `rad node connect <address>`, or by adding your address to their configuration,